-As South Africa prepares to unleash a confusing new three-team version of cricket on the world, it’s time to settle once and for all: which cricket format is the best?
+As South Africa unleashes a confusing new three-team version of cricket on the world, it’s time to settle once and for all: which cricket format is the best?

 Cricket is a sport steeped in tradition.
 One of the proudest cricketing traditions calls for purists to express outrage any time a new format of the game is invented.